 - 8 cups turkey broth or chicken broth, homemade or store bought

 - salt and pepper to taste

-- 4 ounces shell noodles about 1 1/2 cups
+- 4 ounces shell noodles about 1 ½ cups, or medium pasta

-Cook onion in olive oil until tender, about 3-4 minutes.
-Add flour and cook 1 minute.
+- Heat olive oil in a dutch oven over medium heat.
+Add onion and cook until tender, about 3-4 minutes.
+Add flour and cook for 1 minute.

-Stir in carrots, celery, turkey, broth, poultry seasoning, bay leaf and salt and pepper to taste.
-Simmer 10 minutes.
+- Stir in carrots, celery, turkey, broth, poultry seasoning, bay leaf, and salt and pepper to taste.
+Simmer for 10 minutes.

-Add noodles and cook 8-10 minutes or until tender.
+- Add noodles (*see note) and cook 8-10 minutes or until tender.
 Remove from heat, discard bay leaf and stir in parsley.